hotwax/oms-documentation/user-manuals/returns/in-store-returns.md

 7. **Authorize Returns:**
    - On the `View Returns` page, click the `Accept` button to approve the return request.
    - To finalize the return process, click the `Receive Return` button.
-   - The return status will be `completed` now in the `sales returns` page
+   - The return status will be `completed` now on the `sales returns` page.

 8. **Partial Returns:**
    - If only specific items need acceptance: